adap/flower/doc/source/tutorial-quickstart-jax.rst

 .. meta::
    :description: Check out this Federated Learning quickstart tutorial for using Flower with Jax to train a linear regression model on a scikit-learn dataset.

-This tutorial will show you how to use Flower to build a federated version of an existing JAX workload.
+Let's build a federated learning system using JAX and the Flower framework!

-We are using JAX to train a linear regression model on a scikit-learn dataset.
+We will leverage JAX to train a linear regression model on a scikit-learn dataset.
 We will structure the example similar to our `PyTorch - From Centralized To Federated <https://github.com/adap/flower/blob/main/examples/pytorch-from-centralized-to-federated>`_ walkthrough.
-First, we build a centralized training approach based on the `Linear Regression with JAX <https://coax.readthedocs.io/en/latest/examples/linear_regression/jax.html>`_ tutorial`.
+First, we build a centralized training approach based on the `Linear Regression with JAX <https://coax.readthedocs.io/en/latest/examples/linear_regression/jax.html>`_ tutorial.
-Then, we build upon the centralized training code to run the training in a federated fashion.
+Then, we build upon the centralized training code to run the training in a federated fashion over multiple clients using Flower.

 Dependencies